likecoin/docs/user-guide/background.md

 ## **Governance** <a href="#ca09" id="ca09"></a>

 As stated in the very beginning, _LikeCoin DAO_ is collectively owned and governed by the community.
-A [liquid democracy](https://en.wikipedia.org/wiki/Liquid\_democracy) system is designed and deployed upon Genesis to enable the self governance of _LikeCoin DAO_ by all _Likers_ though _validators_.
+A [liquid democracy](https://en.wikipedia.org/wiki/Liquid\_democracy) system is designed and deployed upon Genesis to enable the self governance of _LikeCoin DAO_ by all _Likers_ through _validators_.

 ### Delegation <a href="#c538" id="c538"></a>